maxi-blocks/maxiblocks-global-styles-css/README.md

 ## Description

-Use in your theme's global styles css file, customizer, site editor styles, or in any other css file in your theme.
+Use in your theme's global styles css file, customizer, site editor styles, a special plugin, or in any other css file in your theme.

 ## Breakpoints